kuhnza/thundr/README.md

 When a Page has Sections, a dropdown menu will be generated containing an item and deeplink for each Section.
 It uses the Section's `title` attribute as the text for the item.

 # Setup, Running and Hosting on Heroku with Node.js
-An easy way to host this site for anyone to see is by using Heroku.
+Another easy way to host this site for anyone to see is by using Heroku.
 You can run up a single dyno (server instance) for free that is more than capable to run small sites.
 Once setup, deploying a new version of the app is as easy as `git push heroku` making it extremely easy to make changes or setup new servers for stuff like testing and staging.

 The repo is completely setup to run on Heroku, straight out of the box.
 In order to run on Heroku we use a small Node.js based webserver to serve up whatever is in the `dist` folder.
 You can start the server by running